szabgab/slider-py/README.md

 * make sure examples is not an id
 * other conflicts?
 * Main page for multi-file case should be index.html
+* Next and Prev chapter link on the chapter pages.
+* To index of this chapter link on each page.
+* Numbering pages?

 ## Development suggestions: